-Lobbyist caught swearing during virtual senate finance committee meeting
+Lobbyist caught swearing during virtual Senate Finance Committee meeting

-SANTA FE, NM (KRQE) — Virtual meetings are now common during the pandemic and we hear of stories of people forgetting to mute themselves at the wrong time.
+SANTA FE, N.M.
+(KRQE) – Virtual meetings are now common during the pandemic and we hear stories of people forgetting to mute themselves at the wrong time.
 Turns out that’s exactly what happened at the state legislature last week.

 “Speaking as one of the b****es, Mr. Chairman, that was super inappropriate,” said Sen. Candelaria.
 “And I think it really shows us how the business community really thinks about the people of New Mexico right there, clear as day.”

-The hot mic incident happened as lawmakers were discussing House Bill 291, a tax reform package which was unanimously passed in the Senate.
-It would expand a tax credit for low-income workers that one in four new mexicans receive and expands the low income comprehensive tax rebate.
+The hot mic incident happened as lawmakers were discussing House Bill 291, a tax reform package that was unanimously passed in the Senate.
+It would expand a tax credit for low-income workers that one in four New Mexicans receives and expands the low income comprehensive tax rebate.

 As he was speaking he was interrupted by more noise from within the meeting.
 So, the Chair of the Committee, Sen. George Munoz demanded that person be removed.